st-gb/common_sourcecode/README.md

 quality-aware long-year software engineer with an Master of Science in Computer Science).

-the highest level code (Apr 2021) is:
+the highest level code (02 Apr 2024) is:

 * multithread-safe logger (/Controller/Logger)
   - able store file formats: